NikosKakonas/Crossword-Puzzle-Solution/README.md

 # Crossword-Puzzle-Solution

 This is a project that uses regular expressions in order to find solution to a crossword.
-The crossword is given from the csv file and the regular expressions from the txt files.
+The crossword is given from the csv files and the regular expressions from the txt files.

 # Requirements